Volunteering for Mind

 From the initial point of contact with Maria, the Community Fundraising Coordinator at Mind, I was given a real sense of how much my help was appreciated.
 This sense of enthusiasm was further reinforced on the day as Maria herself was there and helping with the various 2 hour collecting shifts, from 8am – 7pm!
 Real dedication, especially as she spent part of the day wearing a giant stress ball costume!

-It was lovely to hear afterwards that we raised over £500, which could keep Minds legal advice service helpline open for a day, something really worthwhile for just 2 hours of my time.
+It was lovely to hear afterwards that we raised over £500, which could keep Minds legal Line helpline open for a day, something really worthwhile for just 2 hours of my time.